The Stunt Man (1980)

 Eli Cross: Now don't be hasty and remember your arse.
 It's just like mine.
 Maybe I can save it for you.

-Eli Cross: Oh Bert, stop this worrying.
+Eli Cross: Oh Burt, stop this worrying.
 You must have heard surely of movie magic.
 You should be a stunt man, who is an actor, who is a character in a movie, who is an enemy soldier.
-Who'll look for you Famongst all those?
+Who'll look for you amongst all those?
 People like to believe in things, and policemen are just people.
 Or so I'm told.
 Frankly, our problem is so simple it's almost beneath us.
 Now listen to me: that door is the looking glass, and inside it is Wonderland.
 Have faith Alice!
 Close your eyes and enjoy.

 Police Chief Jake: Hey Bert, it's amazing you're still alive, considering who you are working for.